Effects of Hurricane Sandy in New Jersey: Impact

 Across New Jersey, 38 people died due in part to Sandy, including 12 fatalities directly related to the hurricane's impacts.
 The large swath of strong winds and widespread flooding produced the costliest natural disaster in the history of New Jersey, with damage estimated at $29.4 billion.
 This far surpassed the $1 billion damage total Hurricane Irene from the 2011, the state's previous costliest natural disaster.
 Damage was heaviest in Ocean and Monmouth counties.
-Statewide, Sandy damaged 346,000 homes, with about 30,000 homes and businesses damaged or significantly damaged.
-The storm's high winds and heavy rainfall knocked down or damaged more than 113,000 trees across the state, many of which fell onto power lines, leaving about 2.7 million New Jerseyans without power.
+Statewide, Sandy damaged 346,000 homes, with about 30,000 homes and businesses destroyed or significantly damaged.
+The storm's high winds and heavy rainfall knocked down or damaged more than 113,000 trees across the state, many of which fell onto power lines, leaving about 2.7-million New Jerseyans without power.
 The power outages affected 70 water systems and 80 sewage systems.
 High waters sank 1,400 boats.

 An analysis of aerial imagery conducted by the Federal Emergency Management Agency (FEMA) indicated that approximately 72,000 homes and business in New Jersey were damaged or destroyed by the storm, with over 40,000 of the buildings affected being in Ocean County.
 Based on this analysis, 507 buildings were destroyed, 5051 suffered major structural damage, and 66,212 incurred limited damage.
 U.S. Congressman Chris Smith stated on January 2, 2013, that 346,000 homes in New Jersey were damaged by Sandy, of which 22,000 were rendered uninhabitable.

 Atlantic County

 Former Hurricane Sandy made landfall in Atlantic County, just north of Atlantic City.
 Most of the eastern portion of the county suffered from the effects of high winds and tides.
 Atlantic City recorded a storm surge of 5.82 ft, as well as 8.15 in of rainfall.
 The highest tide – 8.9 ft above mean low water – was the second-highest ever recorded at the station, only behind the December 1992 nor'easter.
 High floodwaters temporarily cut off travel between the city and the mainland.
 High waves destroyed the northern end of the Atlantic City boardwalk, which was already scheduled to be removed.
 In the city, more than 5,000 housing units were damaged during Sandy, which represented 11% of the statewide number of damaged units.
 Significant tidal damage also occurred elsewhere on Absecon Island, which includes the municipalities of Ventnor, Margate, and Longport.
 An elderly man in Ventnor struck his head and died while moving his car away from floodwaters.
 Part of the Ocean City-Longport Bridge was closed when high seas washed boulders onto it.
+A travel ban was put into effect after sunset due to the storm.